 Marinated Fresh Mozzarella with Herbs

-This tasty Marinated Fresh Mozzarella with Herbs might be the easiest appetizer you’ve ever whipped up, and I’m guessing it will impress your friends.
+Marinated Fresh Mozzarella with Herbs might be the easiest salad or appetizer you’ve ever whipped up, and I’m guessing it will impress your friends.
 After I discovered mozzarella pearls at Costco and made Tomato, Olive, and Fresh Mozzarella Salad, I heard from a lot of readers who loved the idea of the little balls of fresh mozzarella.
-I thought it might be fun to try another way to use them, and this recipe is adapted from one I found in How to Cook Everything.
+I thought it might be fun to try another way to use them, and this recipe is adapted from one I found in How to Cook Everything (affiliate link).

 More Recipes Using Use Fresh Basil:

-Summer Tomato Salad with Goat Cheese, Basil Vinaigrette, and Fresh Herbs ~ Kalyn’s Kitchen
+Summer Tomato Salad with Goat Cheese, Basil Vinaigrette, and Herbs ~ Kalyn’s Kitchen

 Thai Basil Chicken Lettuce Wraps ~ All Day I Dream About Food